sudharavali/Write-Count-Prediction-for-Encrypted-Main-Memory/report1/report1.md

 ### Team Members

 - Ajit Mathew
-- Daulet
+- Daulet Talapkaliyev
+- Pranavi Rambhakta
 - Sudha Ravali
-- Pranavi
-- Xiaolong
+- Xiaolong Li

 ### Objective

-To create a memory system to predict the write count of a memory location before the location is actually fetched into the main memory.
+Create a memory system to predict the write count of a memory location before the location is actually fetched from the main memory.

 ### Task